 Retry settings for failed payments on subscriptions

-- In the Paydock dashboard, go to the Subscriptions > Settings;
+- In the Paydock Dashboard, go to Subscriptions > Settings.

 - Set the parameters according to your needs:

-- Subscription retry count - How many times the customer's card is retried after failing;
+- Subscription retry count - How many times the customer's card is retried after a charge fails.

 - Click Update.

 To create a cadence for individual subscriptions, follow these steps:

 - Head to Subscriptions, Customers and Charges in your Paydock Dashboard.

 - Choose Custom from the dropdown list.